SARPA

 SARPA S.A.S.
 (Spanish: Servicios Aéreos Panamericanos S.A.S.) is an air charter and air ambulance operator, with its main base at El Dorado International Airport in Bogotá, and an auxiliary base in Medellín.

 History

 The airline was founded in June 1980 in Puerto Asís, Putumayo Department.
 It started providing support to small cities and towns, grew to become a rotorcraft operator providing support to drilling companies in the Colombian eastern plains, started fixed wing operations in 2004, and since evolved to become one of the major on demand operators in Colombia.

-In October 2021, SARPA received its certification to operate commercial routes from its base José María Córdova International Airport with Embraer ERJ145 and began flights on December 15, 2021.
+In October 2021, SARPA received its certification to operate commercial routes from its base José María Córdova International Airport with Embraer ERJ 145 and began flights on December 15, 2021.

-Destinations
+Scheduled destinations

 SARPA operates commercial flights to the following airports:

 Fleet

 SARPA operates the following aircraft as of March 2023:

 The airline operates all around Colombia and internationally.
 Pioneer of Air Ambulance operation in Colombia, first operator to obtain an Operating Certificate for air ambulance operations in the country.